The-Bug-Bashers/SAAI/backend/README.md

 - Message: Signal-Username set to X for X.

 ### Verification message is send
- if an Verification message is send from the  admin panel
+ if a Verification message is send from the  admin panel
  - Message: Verification message send to X.

  ### Deletion of all Timetables
- if all timetables where deleated
+ if all timetables were deleted
- - Message: WARNING: All timetables deleated.
+ - Message: WARNING: All timetables deleted.